-The work of Academic Board is supported by five Standing Committees.
+The work of Academic Board is supported by four Standing Committees.
 Each Committee reports to Academic Board after its meetings.
 In addition, the Academic Board Annual Work Plan/Business Schedule sets out the reports Academic Board expects to receive throughout the year.
-In addition, each Committee completes an annual review, assessing its activities throughout the year against its terms of reference and reporting attendance.
+Each Committee follows an annual business schedule and completes an annual review, assessing its activities throughout the year against its terms of reference and reporting attendance.